How To Meditate For Beginners [Exercises and Techniques]

 Studies show that loving-kindness meditation increases positive emotions and decreases negative ones.
 It’s like a happiness hack for your brain.
 (1)

 Here’s why this matters: stress isn’t just mental, it’s physical too.
 By releasing physical tension, you’re literally letting go of stress.
-This technique can improve your sleep, boost your immune system, and even help with chronic pain.
+This technique can enhance your sleep, bolster your immune system, and even alleviate chronic pain.

 Remember, meditation isn’t about reaching some mythical state of perfect calm.
 It’s about developing mental flexibility.
 It’s about choosing your response to life rather than just reacting.
 These advanced techniques give you more ways to do that.